 Registered Nurse First Assistant (RNFA) Programs: Training and Schools

 A registered nurse first assistant (RNFA) is an RN with advanced training in the skills needed to assist in surgery.
 Discover where to find an RNFA program, see what you'll learn, and get information on professional certification.
-Schools offering Nursing degrees can also be found in these popular choices.

 What You Need to Know